fkie-cad/hexter/README.md

 The program runs in continuous mode by default, expect for the -i, -o and -d option, or if the -b option is set.
 Step through the file by pressing ENTER.
 Quit with "q".
-If searching something in continuous mode, type "n" to find next occurrence.
+If searching something, type "n" to find the next occurrence.
 The length value will be padded to fit a block size in continuous mode.

 ### EXAMPLES